TELL

 the beginning of the shipping of iron ore on the Great Lakes.
 (Available

-as either a first person character program or a storytelling program with
+as a storytelling program with or without PowerPoint.)

 Classic Clevelanders and Cleveland